runrig-coop/hedgerows/index.md

 image of agrarianism was emerging from the organics movement, it was the technologists, _not_ the agriculturalists, who embraced the metaphor.
-It shouldn't be presumed that the proponents of organic food and agriculture lagged behind the technologists in political sensibilty or acumen — far from it.
-Their political savvy and organizing ability is attested by the massive public awareness campaigns they launched[^food-docs] and significant legistlative victories they achieved all throughout the 2000's[^organic-regs].
+It shouldn't be presumed that the proponents of organic food and agriculture lagged behind the technologists in political sensibility or acumen — far from it.
+Their political savvy and organizing ability is attested by the massive public awareness campaigns they launched[^food-docs] and significant legislative victories they achieved all throughout the 2000's[^organic-regs].
 It's debateable whether open source and free culture advocates could claim anything comparable in terms of legislation.[^RHAT]